Generic Name: ulipristal (UE li PRIS tal)

 Ulipristal may also be used for purposes not listed in this medication guide.

 Ulipristal is not to be used as a regular form of daily, weekly, or monthly birth control.

 Ulipristal can harm an unborn baby or cause birth defects.
-Do not use if you are pregnant.
+Do not use if you are already pregnant or think you might be pregnant.

-You should not use this medicine if you have already confirmed that you are pregnant, or if you are allergic to ulipristal.
+You should not use ulipristal if you have already confirmed that you are pregnant, or if you are allergic to ulipristal.

 Do not use ulipristal if you have not yet started having menstrual periods, or if you are past menopause.

 Tell your doctor if you have ever had:

 if your last menstrual period was more than 4 weeks ago.